Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 \end{array}\end{displaymath}

 In cylindrical tubes, the velocity wave is in phase with the pressure wave.
 This is not the case with conical or more general tubes.
-The velocity of a traveling may be computed from the corresponding traveling pressure wave by dividing by the wave impedance.
+The traveling velocity may be computed from the corresponding traveling pressure by dividing by the wave impedance.
+However, this impedance is frequency-dependent in cones, as we'll derive below in §C.18.4.

 Subsections